-Neurofeedback, The #1 Way to Heal ADHD!
+Neurofeedback, The #1 Way to Overcome ADHD!

 Most people who have ADHD often show differences in brain behavior and the frontal lobe.
 This area of the brain is responsible for learning, behavior, and, personality.
 Any abnormalities in the brain can result in a change in behavior and vice versa.
 Neurofeedback’s aim is to fix the undesirable behavior by changing the brain without medication or invasive procedures.